Converting 200 Grams to Ounces: A practical guide

 Dealing with Decimal Places and Rounding

 When performing conversions, you'll often encounter decimal places.
-How you round these decimals depends on the context.
 In cooking, rounding to one or two decimal places is usually sufficient.
-For scientific or engineering applications, you might need greater precision.
+Also, for scientific or engineering applications, you might need greater precision.
+That said, how you round these decimals depends on the context.
 Common rounding rules apply: if the digit after the decimal place you're rounding to is 5 or greater, round up; if it's less than 5, round down.

 Using Online Converters and Apps